hay/dataknead/README.md

 data = Knead("cities.csv").data()
 ```

-To raise an exception for an invalid instance, pass that to `check_instance`
+To raise an exception for an invalid instance, pass that to `check_instance`.
 ```python
 data = Knead("cities.csv").data(check_instance = dict)
 ```